Forces that Shaped Ancient Greek Cities and Culture

 Because of their perspective on trade activities, there were attempts in some cities to create two separate Agoras, one for trade/business and the other for more moralistic discussions on politics, intellectual debate, and those activities exclusive to Greek citizens.

 Concepts like farmer's markets or fairs seem to be making a resurgence.
-However, I would advocate for reintroducing public open spaces to facilitate community interaction, discourse, and discussion.
+However, I would advocate for the reintroduction of public open spaces to facilitate community interaction, discourse, and discussion.
 The design and location of these spaces are critical to ensuring that they operate correctly and are a productive addition/modification to a city.
 Jane Jacobs discusses many of the nuances of what makes a successful public space in her seminal book “The Death and Life of Great American Cities.”

 Occupational Specialization in Ancient Greek Society